ROCm/rocAL/docs/conceptual/overview.rst

 To optimize the preprocessing pipeline, rocAL utilizes the following features:

 - Prefetching: Loads the data for the next batch while the existing batch is under process.
 This parallelization allows more batches to be processed in less time.
 - Hybrid execution: Utilizes both the CPU and GPU simultaneously.
 For example, decoding the data on the CPU while running the training on the GPU.
-- Hardware decoding: Uses the AMD VCN and VA-API to efficiently decode data on the hardware.
+- Hardware decoding: Uses rocDecode and rocJPEG to decode data on hardware.
 - Batch processing: Groups and processes the data together as a batch.

 .. figure:: ../data/ch1_pipelines.png